Sunday, May 5, 2024

 By 1879, more than 100 pupils were enrolled in Dorchester Public School.

-By 1883, the town's longest running newspaper -- The Dorchester Star -- was advocating for the construction of a larger school.
+By 1883, the town's longest running newspaper, The Dorchester Star, was advocating for the construction of a larger school.

 During the 1911 school year, Dorchester was formally organized as a K-12 district.
 The class of 1914 was the first DHS class to graduate from an accredited twelve-grade high school.

 As more area families placed greater importance on education, the 1926 Dorchester school board voted to build a new school -- just 35 years after the completion of the 1890 school building.
-The bond election was successful by a two-to-one margin and a new three-story school building was completed in December 1927.
-It sat where the current DPS Library is.
-(The DHS Class of 2020 was the first class not to have attended school in the 1927 building.)

 A large addition to the 1927 school was approved in May 1963 for approximately $300,000.
 It included the present-day basketball/volleyball gymnasium, cafeteria, hallway classrooms, and music room.